tomasmark79/DotNameCppFree/README.md

 So how does it work?
 It's simple.

-When you clone the template, it includes git script hooks that allow you to call special commands to create a clone of the clone with the suffix **"Free"**.
+When you clone the full private template, it includes git script hooks that allow you to call special commands to create a clone of the clone with the suffix **"Free"**.
 For example, a repository named **"MyProject"** will become **"MyProjectFree"** and will be automatically kept up to date.
 This is managed using the commands listed below.

 #### Start Automatic Sync Free Clone of Clone